caesiumCode/Coders-Strike-Back/README.md

 # Coders-Strike-Back

-Attempt to recreate the game "Coders Strike Back" from codingame.com in order to train an IA
+Attempt to recreate the game "Coders Strike Back" from codingame.com in order to train an AI